Seagate/halon/halon/README.md

 Introduction
 ============

-The High Availability system consists of both command line tools and a library that can be used together with deployment-specific components to ensure the high availability of a distributed application.
+The Halon system consists of both command line tools and a library that can be used together with deployment-specific components to ensure the high availability of a distributed application.